 You may be wondering if you can create a new Airbnb account to become a “new” user, even if you have an existing Airbnb account.
 We have not tried this, and it’s clearly against the spirit of the Airbnb rules.
 That said, you might find it helpful to know that when you create a new account, Airbnb asks for your email address, your first & last name, and your birthday (including the year).

-Step 2 – Click through from the Delta-Airbnb portal to book your Airbnb
+Step 2 – Click through from the BA-Airbnb portal to book your Airbnb (or from the Delta-Airbnb portal if you prefer)

 When you click through from the Delta-Airbnb portal to book your Airbnb, you will receive 1 Delta SkyMile per dollar on the base rate of your Airbnb booking.
 Once you click through the portal and enter your Delta SkyMiles number, you’ll then be on the regular Airbnb site where you can complete your Airbnb booking as usual.